Skaant/perma-data-4/README.md

 #### "initial"
 [page bundle] hasn't be received

-this state is for SSR only, as the application still doesn't exist
+**this state is for SSR only : it cannot be accessed by the application**

 #### next step
 * *bundle received*